SCH-INIT/otp-relay/README.md

 4. Tap **Done**

 > If the Shortcut stops firing after an iOS update, check that **Run Immediately** is still ON — iOS sometimes resets this.

+### Troubleshooting the Shortcut

+If the Shortcut fires but you see no `sms_received` event in the log, the most common causes are:

+- iPhone dropped off the company WiFi — check Settings → WiFi, reconnect if needed.
+DNS for `.lan` only resolves on the internal network.
+- The secret token in the Shortcut header doesn't match `SMS_SECRET_TOKEN` in `.env` — look for `sms_rejected` in the audit log.
+- iOS cached stale DNS — toggle WiFi off and back on to flush.

 ### Trust the self-signed certificate on iPhone